 1.1 Introduction.
-The This Master Investment Policy and Procedures (the (this "Policy") and the corresponding Sub-Policies eovering specific funds (defined below in Section 20) covering specific funds of the Navajo Nation (the "Nation") provide the Parties (defined below in Section 3.1) with policy guidance for investing the Nation's financial resources.
-The Policies provide This Policy provides the framework for the Nation's execution of its fiduciary responsibilities to Nation members, employees, and other beneficiaries of the Nation's funds.
+This Master Investment Policy (this "Policy") and the corresponding Sub-Policies (defined below in Section 20) covering specific funds of the Navajo Nation (the "Nation") provide the Parties (defined below in Section 3.1) with policy guidance for investing the Nation's financial resources.
+This Policy provides the framework for the Nation's execution of its fiduciary responsibilities to Nation members, employees, and other beneficiaries of the Nation's funds.